 The Common Core State Standards for Mathematics in first grade make it clear that unitizing is not be overlooked but to be taught explicitly and understood by the end of first grade.
-Second-grade math CCSS continue the progression of place value with students understanding that the three digits of a three-digit number represent hundreds, tens and ones.
+Second-grade math CCSS continues the progression of place value with students understanding that the three digits of a three-digit number represent hundreds, tens and ones.
 These are critical understandings for conceptually understanding why and when to regroup for addition and subtraction.

 Don’t forget to sign up for my FREE newsletter to receive the Unitizing Lesson Plan.

 Are you new to the 1:1 classroom setting?
 Then you’ll want to read my Valuable Tips for the 1:1 Classroom.

 Check out how I use Google Classroom to present at Back to School Night for Parents.